 In today’s society, it isn’t exactly rare to find a person who carries a pocket knife in their EDC (everyday carry).
 Pocket knives are a convenient tool to have on one’s person to help out with everyday tasks.
 Not having a pocket knife at best means you may deal with some minor inconveniences.
 At worst, minor problems can quickly turn into a nightmare.

 With the knife continuing to evolve, there are so many companies producing various shapes and styles of pocket knives.
 There are literally thousands of options to choose from and it can be overwhelming on where to start if you are in the market for one.
-This article will help you narrow down what makes a best EDC pocket knives and give you some great options as a jumping-off point.
+This article will help you narrow down what makes the best EDC pocket knife and give you some great options as a jumping-off point.

-First, we need to establish what would make a good all-around EDC knife.
+First, we need to establish what would make a good all-around EDC pocket knife.
 In my experience, there are 4 main components to consider when making your choice.
 They are, in order of least to most important blade steel, ergonomics/handle material, overall carry ability, and lastly budget.

 Blade steel is important since that is the part of the knife actually doing the work.
 Finding the ideal blade steel depends on a number of factors.
 Key things to consider when picking a blade steel are sharpenability, corrosion resistance, and edge retention to name a few.